The Challenges of Managing Team Conflict In The Workplace

 Team Management of Conflict

-Through the development of the team, either a new team or existing one, there usually is ample opportunity to view transactions.
+Through the development of the team, either a new team or an existing one, there usually is ample opportunity to view transactions.
 These will either be inter or intraindividual conflict and the observations are key.
 Relationship theory suggests we move through three areas of conflict, conflict one being the move from our ‘normal’ behaviour to three being deep conflict.

 We view day to day behaviour in daily transactions when the behaviour that we are observing changes.
 This change in behaviour suggests that we need to defend our self-worth and therefore adopt differing behaviour.
 This can vary from person to person.
 Conflict is often misjudged as becoming aggressive, a typical view of anger is standing, raised voice and more animated.
 This is only one of three behaviours.
 Another type is becoming visibly upset and hurt, and the third, we move to fact finding mode trying to ascertain facts.